 Advance Care Planning – Information and individual consultations are available to help patients and families develop advance care plans and think about MOLST (Medical Orders for Life Sustaining Treatment).

-Cancer Survivorship Support Program – The goal of this program is to help people regain and maintain well-being throughout the entire cancer experience from diagnosis, through treatment, and after treatment has ended, by supporting and empowering them to cope with the disease and its effects so that they may live life fully.
+Cancer Support Program – The goal of this program is to help people regain and maintain well-being throughout the entire cancer experience from diagnosis, through treatment, and after treatment has ended, by supporting and empowering them to cope with the disease and its effects so that they may live life fully.

 Caregivers’ Connections Support Program – Our staff provides education, counseling, and support, in private and/or group sessions, for family caregivers of persons with chronic illness or disabilities.
 Volunteers are available to provide practical assistance, companionship, and respite breaks.
 “Time Out” is a caregivers’ support group which meets twice monthly.
+Caregivers Connections is partially funded through a Title IIIB grant of MA Executive Office of Elder Affairs and the Federal Administration for Community Living.

 Children’s Services – Tapestries is our program of support for children who have life-threatening illness, coping with the serious illness of someone they love, or grieving the death of someone they love.